 necks are being snapped back and forth.
 I

 imagine a real buzz in 3D.
-O’Brien gets off the coaster as it creeps to the top and climbs down the wooden structure to evade de Corsia, who stands up
+O’Brien gets off the coaster as it creeps to the top and climbs down the wooden structure, only to encounter de Corsia, who stands up

 at the wrong end of the speeding coaster.
-A goon takes a final bow off the scaffolding after an
+Dennis takes a final bow off the scaffolding after an

 officer’s bullet rings true.
 Give the officer a stuffed animal!